 Troop ______ is the best.

-Humpty Dumpty Trail: Get a Humpty Dumpty picture and cut it up into 15 to 20 pieces and hide them along the hiking trail.
-You can form teams going down different trails or have the Humpty Dumpty pictures different colors on same trail.
-Girls will go down trail find the color of their Humpty Dumpty then at end put it together.
+Humpy Dumpty Trail: Get a Humpy Dumpty picture and cut it up into 15 to 20 pieces and hide them along the hiking trail.
+You can form teams going down different trails or have the Humpy Dumpty pictures different colors on same trail.
+Girls will go down trail find the color of their Humpy Dumpty then at end put it together.
 First team to get together first wins.

 Trust Hike: Take yarn and run around trees.
 Make sure area is safe for something like this.
 You will then blindfold each girl and have her find her way through maze just using yarn.

 Twenty Questions: This is like the typical twenty question game.
 One person thinks of a person or a place; the others get 20 yes-or-no questions to guess what or who it is.
 You can do this while taking hike.